Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_windows.rst

 Debugging On Windows
 ====================

-This document explains how to debug Mozilla-derived applications such as Firefox, Thunderbird, and SeaMonkey on Windows using the Visual C++ IDE.
+This document explains how to debug Gecko based applications such as Firefox, Thunderbird, and SeaMonkey on Windows using the Visual C++ IDE.

-If VC++ and your Mozilla application hang shortly after you launch the application under the debugger, see `Problems Loading Debug Symbols <#problems-loading-debug-symbols>`__.
+If VC++ and your Gecko application hang shortly after you launch the application under the debugger, see `Problems Loading Debug Symbols <#problems-loading-debug-symbols>`__.